P0L3NARUBA/Receiver-Modded/README.md

 Opening the Project
 1. Launch Unity
-2. Open "UnityProject" in Unity and here we go!
+2. Open "UnityProject" Folder in Unity

+*For good gameplay, go to any Scene and Click to "Main Camera" in "Hierarchy" and Change the Clipping Planes > Near* **0.1 to 0.01**<br>
+Press CTRL-S and Done!

 TO-DO's